 Maureen learned her design skills from both her mother and grandmother, and honed her horticultural and construction skills while working in the family nursery and landscape business in the U.K. Her formal horticultural training was undertaken at the Royal Botanic Gardens at Kew in Surrey.

-Felix Kloman writes a monthly book review titled Reading Uncertainly?
 He is a sailor, rower, husband, father, grandfather, retired management consultant and, above all, a curious reader and writer.
-He’s explored how we as human beings and organizations respond to ever-present uncertainty in two books, ‘Mumpsimus Revisited’ (2005) and ‘The Fantods of Risk’ (2008).
+He has explored how we as human beings and organizations respond to ever-present uncertainty in two books, ‘Mumpsimus Revisited’ (2005) and ‘The Fantods of Risk’ (2008).

-For more than 50 years, he’s put together the 17 syllables that comprise haiku, the traditional Japanese poetry, and now serves as the self-appointed “poet laureate” of Ashlawn Farm Coffee, where he may be seen on Friday mornings.
+He lived in Lyme, Conn. for over 20 years and for more than 50 years, he put together the 17 syllables that comprise haiku, the traditional Japanese poetry.
+He served as the self-appointed “poet laureate” of Ashlawn Farm Coffee, where he was a regular visitor on Friday mornings.